Information about transport Saudi Arabia

 - Commercial invoice: Customs clearance of goods requires an invoice, preferably in triplicate.
 This must be prepared on the headed paper of the exporting company.

 - Certificates of origin: A certificate of origin is always required.
-A certificate of origin can be requested from the Chamber of Commerce.
+A certificate of origin can be requested at the Chamber of Commerce.

 - Transport documents: B/L or Air Waybill